keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 ## Possible follow-ups

-You can also set up a multi-stage delivery with Flux, following the steps described for `ArgoCD` in the [ArgoCD multi-stage delivery with Keptn](../guides/multi-stage-application-delivery.md) user guide.
+You can also set up multi-stage delivery with Flux, following the steps described for `ArgoCD` in the [ArgoCD multi-stage delivery with Keptn](../guides/multi-stage-application-delivery.md) user guide.